Chart Color Schemes

 Housing

-Tamborine is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Tamborine is characterized by a predominantly suburban housing profile

-The latest Census evaluated Tamborine's dwelling structures as 99.8% houses and 0.2% other dwellings.
-Brisbane metro had 0% houses and 0% other dwellings.
-Home ownership in Tamborine was 25.1%, with mortgaged dwellings at 65.3% and rented dwellings at 9.6%.
-The median monthly mortgage repayment was $2,167, matching Brisbane metro's average.
-Median weekly rent in Tamborine was $450, compared to Brisbane metro's $0.
-Nationally, Tamborine's mortgage repayments were higher than the Australian average of $1,863, and rents were above the national figure of $375.
+Tamborine's dwelling structure, as per the latest Census, consisted of 99.8% houses and 0.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Tamborine stood at 25.1%, with mortgaged dwellings accounting for 65.3% and rented ones at 9.6%.
+The median monthly mortgage repayment was $2,167, while the median weekly rent was $450.
+Nationally, Tamborine's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing